Daedalus46/Guess-The-Character/README.md

 We defined the personalities of each character in functions and made it a header file so we can use it anywhere in our main function...

 ## Limitations

+- The game includes limited personalities.
+It only includes the famous politicians of Pakistan.
+- It might have errors.
+- The code is too long.
+Team Project " Guess The Personality "

 - Containing Personalities
 1) Nawaz Sharif
 2) Shahbaz Sharif